Technical AI systems

 • The work involves research data, simulation, signal processing, or analysis pipelines.

-How I keep the build honest
+Keeping the build honest

 2. Review data quality, tooling, and evaluation methods.

-4. Document assumptions, tradeoffs, and handoff requirements.
+4. Write down assumptions, tradeoffs, and handoff requirements as we go.

 • Data quality issues